NVIDIA/spark-rapids/docs/additional-functionality/rapids-shuffle.md

 ## UCX Mode

-UCX mode has two components: a spillable cache, and a transport that can utilize Remote Direct Memory Access (RDMA) and high-bandwidth transfers within a node that has multiple GPUs.
+UCX mode (`spark.rapids.shuffle.mode=UCX`) has two components: a spillable cache, and a transport that can utilize Remote Direct Memory Access (RDMA) and high-bandwidth transfers within a node that has multiple GPUs.
 This is possible because this mode utilizes [Unified Communication X (UCX)](https://www.openucx.org/) as its transport.